ARA Suboficial Castillo

 ARA Suboficial Castillo (A-6) was an /patrol boat of the Argentine Navy.
 She previously served in the United States Navy as from 1944 to 1992.
 The ship was acquired by Argentina in 1993 and was in service until the 2020s.
 In 2022, the ship was put up for sale.
-Suboficial Castillo was used as support ship for both the Argentine Submarine Force and during the summer campaigns in Antarctica in the Patrulla Antártica Naval Combinada (English: Joint Antarctic Naval Patrol) with the Chilean Navy to guarantee safety to all touristic and scientific ships that are in transit within the Antarctic Peninsula.
+Suboficial Castillo was used as a support ship for both the Argentine Submarine Force and during the summer campaigns in Antarctica in the Patrulla Antártica Naval Combinada (English: Joint Antarctic Naval Patrol) with the Chilean Navy to guarantee safety to all touristic and scientific ships that are in transit within the Antarctic Peninsula.

 Service history

 US Navy service

 Takelma was laid down on 7 April 1943 by the United Engineering Co. at their yard in Alameda, California.
 The ship was launched on 18 September 1943 and commissioned on 3 August 1944.
 The vessel was named after the Native American Takelma people from Oregon.
 Takelma arrived at Pearl Harbor on 5 January 1945 and was routed westward to Eniwetok.
 The fleet ocean tug towed vessels between various Pacific bases such as Ulithi, Leyte, Hollandia, Subic Bay, Manus, Espiritu Santo, and Milne Bay until she returned to Pearl Harbor in June 1946.